 The campus and education center bulletin boards are one of the main sources of information for students.
 Students may post signs and notices on the activities boards following the stamped approval by the Student Government Association.
 There are restrictions regarding sign size and content.
 Posting is permitted only on the bulletin boards.
-To obtain posting approval or more information, contact the Student Life Office in Founders Hall, Room 250 or call 724-925-4055.
+To obtain posting approval or more information, contact the Student Life Office in the Student Achievement Center, Room 460 or call 724-925-4055.